-The US dollar fluctuated in a narrowly bullish range during the Asian session to see its rebound to its second-lowest session since April 11 against the Japanese yen following economic developments and data followed Friday by the Japanese economy, the world's third-largest economy and on the brink of economic developments and data.
-By the US economy, the world's largest economy.
+The Australian dollar fluctuated in a narrow uptrend range during the Asian session to witness the fifth session rebound in eleven sessions from the lowest since March 18, 2009 against the US dollar following the developments and economic data that followed from the Australian economy and on the threshold of developments and upcoming economic data Wednesday by the largest US economy in the world.

 At 04:26 am GMT, the Australian dollar against the US dollar rose 0.09% to 0.6784 levels compared to the opening levels at 0.6778, after the pair achieved the highest during the trading session at 0.6791, while the lowest level at 0.6773.

 This was followed by the release of the Melbourne Institute's Leading Indicators, which showed a rise of 0.1% versus a decline of 0.1% in June, hours after the Reserve Bank of Australia released the minutes of the Reserve Bank of Australia meeting held on the sixth of this month.
 Which held interest rates at an all-time low of 1.00%, which was expected by market analysts at the time.